-Brian and Cory walked through getting your first review, and how to make it a good one!
+Brian and Cory walked through to topic of getting your first review, and how to make it a good one!

 Partner: GoDaddy Pro

 We are proud to be in partnership with GoDaddy.
 Click here to find out more about GoDaddy Pro – it's an outstanding way to get started with your eCommerce website.
 Use the promotion with Commerce Journey to get an amazing deal on your WooCommerce-powered website hosting.

 Brian Krogsgard 00:03

 Hello, welcome to Commerce Journey.
 My name is Brian Krogsgard.
 I'm here with my partner Cory Miller.
 Hey Cory

 Hey, good to be on the webinar gift Commerce Journey.